 Long-suffering anchor Chris Hayes, whose father works in public health, made the pandemic a key part of his coverage before the virus had reached the US.
-On February 25th he reported somberly that around the world, more than 3,000 people had died of Covid-19, most of them in China: a colossal, incomprehensible figure, back then.
+On February 25 he reported somberly that around the world, more than three thousand people had died of covid-19, most of them in China: a colossal, incomprehensible figure, back then.
 The headline beneath him read, “OFFICIALS WARN OF CORONAVIRUS SPREAD IN U.S.”

 By July, Hayes had grown far angrier, and had kicked his rhetoric up a few notches, openly denouncing the Republicans’ “insane fight against masks.”
 The GOP, he said, is “corroded, desiccated, dangerous… becoming a pro-virus party before our eyes.”

 In September, it emerged that Trump had known of the dangers of the virus himself, all along, knew that it was airborne, knew that it was deadly, and—in February—had confided that knowledge on tape to Bob Woodward.
 A subdued Hayes opened his show with a sentence that rushed out of him as if in a single word: “GoodeveningfromNewYorkI’mChrisHayesWELL… he knew.
 He knew.”
 At that point, pretty much anything you could say would have been soft-pedaling the calamitous facts.
 “He knew how bad the virus was… he understood it, amazingly, and then he lied and he covered it up and he made it all worse… it’s arguably the worst coverup in American history.”